About This Blog

 17th January 1945 the Disappearance of Raoul Wallenberg

-Sixty-seven years ago today, Raoul Wallenberg was summoned to Red Army headquarters in Budapest, Hungary.
-Before setting off, he confided to one of his closest associates: “I do not know whether I am a guest of the Soviets or their … Continue reading
+On this day in 1945, Raoul Wallenberg was summoned to Red Army headquarters in Budapest, Hungary.
+Before setting off, he confided to one of his closest associates: “I do not know whether I am a guest of the Soviets or … Continue reading

 16th January 1968 the Release of Blue Cheer’s VINCEBUS ERUPTUM